 - Improved overall skin texture and tone

 - Fast results (pain- and downtime-free)

 Each treatment takes about 15 to 30 minutes.
 If you want to treat larger or multiple areas, treatment time can vary.
 Results tend to show within a few days of treatment, continuing to improve for several weeks as the body’s collagen naturally regenerates.
 Some patients opt for multiple treatments throughout the year to see the most significant cosmetic benefits.

-As a complement to microneedling, PRP yields beautiful results.
-Dr. Parkins’ team creates the PRP for rejuvenating treatments by withdrawing a small amount of blood from a patient, then spinning the blood in a centrifuge.
+As a complement to microneedling, collagen induction therapy yields beautiful results.
+Dr. Parkins’ team creates the plasma for rejuvenating treatments by withdrawing a small amount of blood from a patient, then spinning the blood in a centrifuge.
 This motion causes fragments of cells, known as platelets, to collect in one group, instead of remaining suspended throughout the liquid.

 Platelets are key players in clotting and wound closure, making them a vital part of any healing process.
-By concentrating them to create a platelet-rich plasma, their healing properties can be focused onto a specific area.
+By concentrating them to create a plasma (rich in platelets), their healing properties can be focused onto a specific area.